mcbe-toolbox-lc/addon-template/README.md

 - There's no longer a need to open two code editor windows (one for BP and one for RP)
 - Git integration is finally possible
 - Isolated from deep hidden locations like the `com.mojang` folder

+### Build

+_In the world of software development, "build" refers to the process of converting source code and assets into a deployable software product or component._

+In this case, "build" means doing _some nice things_ and copying each pack from source (project folder) to user-defined location(s).

+This template has a custom build system fully configured and ready to go. 🫡

+Some nice things that happen during a build operation include:

+- Compiling (bundling) behavior pack scripts written in JavaScript/TypeScript
+  - If you enable bundling, imported external packages will be included in the bundle
+- Converting [JSON5](https://json5.org/) files into plain JSON
+- Generating [texture_list.json](https://wiki.bedrock.dev/concepts/textures-list) in resource pack
+- Creating .mcpack or .mcaddon archive(s)

+You can also let the build system watch for file changes in the background and re-build when a file change is detected in source.

+While not storing packs directly in the `com.mojang` folder introduces the need for a build system and makes instant syncing impossible, it also opens up opportunities to make your add-on development more flexible and enjoyable!